 Stephen A. Schwarzman Building Tours

-Free one-hour tours of the Stephen A. Schwarzman Building begin at 11 a.m. and 2 p.m. on Mondays to Saturdays and 2 p.m. on Sundays.
-Please note that the library is closed on Sundays during the summer.
+Free one-hour tours of the Stephen A. Schwarzman Building begin at 11 AM and 2 PM on Monday through Saturdays and at 2 p.m. on Sundays.
 Tours meet at the reception desk in Astor Hall.
 Tours are available on a first come basis and are limited to 25 people.

-$10 per person ($7 for seniors); no charge for full-time students.
-Call 212.930.0650 for reservations and further information.
+Group tour fees are: $10 per person, $7 for seniors, and free for full-time students.
+Call 212.930.0650 or email firstname.lastname@example.org for reservations and more information.

 Grades K-5 School Group Visits and Day Camp Groups

-High School, College and Graduate School Groups
+Grades 6-12, College, and Graduate School Groups

 Access for Persons with Disabilities

 All public service units of the Library are wheelchair accessible.
 A ramp entrance to the building is located at the 42nd Street entrance.
 All levels of the building are accessible by an elevator at the north end of the building.

 Don't forget!
 The Stephen A. Schwarzman Building is a working research library.

 • Remain quiet in all reading rooms